panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 The two-way data flow provided by `v-model` is useful for working with form inputs.
 You can set an initial value in the input field (first data flow) and access the value user types into the input (the second data flow).

-In this post, I'll help you understand how to use `v-model` to bind form inputs in Vue 3.
+I'll help you understand how to use `v-model` to bind form inputs in Vue 3.

 <TableOfContents maxLevel={1} />